Nimasheth/notion-take-home/README.md

 ## Overview

 Notion Mail CLI is a simple command-line tool that lets you send and read messages using the Notion API.
+It also will output a messageId once you send a message or read a message allowing you to DELETE that specific messageid.
 Messages are stored as pages within a Notion database, providing an easy way to organize and access them.
 Whether you're looking for a lightweight alternative to traditional email or just want to experiment with Notion's powerful API, this tool has you covered.

 ## Improvements Implemented